aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 To start, you need to tell this compound beacon how it should be constructed.
-Configure a beacon constructor that contains a single, required part: employee email.
+Configure a beacon constructor that contains a single, required part: author email.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}